joelermantraut/book-comparison/README.md

 # book-comparison

-In this repository there are some script to compare sentences meaning similarity.
+In this repository there are some scripts to compare sentences meaning similarity.
 My idea is to use it to compare book notes similarities.

 ## Content